dssg/obscuritext/README.md

 - salt_string: A string to be used as a salt during hashing
 - concat_hashes: How many characters to which to concatenate the hashes.
 (Int or None)
 - combine_above: Combine words with counts above (an integer or 'Ask)
-- combine_below = 1: Combine words with counts below (an integer or 'Ask')
+- combine_below: Combine words with counts below (an integer or 'Ask')
+- stop_words: Custom stop words that the user can enter
+- stop_above_words: If encoding new data with the same encoding as prior data, fill with the "Stop words above threshold: " exported from the original encoding.
+- stop_below_words: If encoding new data with the same encoding as prior data, fill with the "Stop words below threshold: " exported from the original encoding.